The bench press is one of the best strengthening exercises you can do.

 Pain in the back of your wrist can potentially be caused by:

 What does acute mean exactly?
-Acute pain is usually recent within the last 2 weeks.

 Identify Whether You Have Any Loss of Sensation

-Assess Using The Rule of Twos
+Assess Your Pain Using “The Rule of Two”

-The rule of two is when you rate your pain on a scale from zero to ten (zero being no pain and ten being the worst pain possible) and then keep track of the pain level in your wrist while exercising or continuing to bench press.
 If your wrist pain from bench pressing, for example, increases by two levels (on a scale from one to ten on the pain scale) for more than two hours, you’re doing “too” much and need to either back down or be evaluated by a medical professional in person.

 Use “PRICE”

-If you’ve taken any first aid course you’ll be familiar with RICE, which stands for rest, ice, compress and elevate.
-With PRICE, we’re just adding protection to the acronym.
+If you’ve taken any first aid course you’ll be familiar with RICE, which stands for rest, ice, compress, and elevate.

-Protection of the wrist can be a compression wrap or brace to control swelling and add support.
-Sometimes you’ll use protection before going to be evaluated by a medical professional to make sure the wrist doesn’t get injured again (by accident) to make things worse.
+Sometimes, you’ll use protection before being evaluated by a medical professional to make sure the wrist doesn’t get injured again (by accident) to make things worse.

 Decrease Inflammation

 Ice is one of the best, cheapest (usually free), and oldest, non-prescription anti-inflammatories that you can get your hands on.
-The general rule with ice is five minutes on, and ten minutes off to avoid injuring the skin.

-If ice isn’t cutting it you can bring down the inflammation through medications by mouth or even a topical anti-inflammatory with the help of your medical provider.
+If ice isn’t cutting it, you can bring down the inflammation through medications by mouth or even a topical anti-inflammatory with the help of your medical provider.

 Use Training Modifications

-If your wrist pain hurts while bench pressing, avoid bench pressing while the pain is being treated.
 In general, it’s always a good idea to avoid activities that could flare up your wrist pain to prevent things from getting worse.
 A good rule of thumb is using the rule of twos that we mentioned before when performing activities with your wrist pain.

 Frequently Asked Questions Wrist Pain While Benching